Umbrella Company in Cyprus

 Step 4: Enter any relevant deductions.
 Deductible expenses include donations, expenses for the letting of buildings, subscriptions to trade unions, investments in innovative small and medium sized business and others.

-- More information can be found on this fact file.
+- More information can be found on this fact file(link is external).